View Customer and Record Contact: Penalty Inhibitions

 - Compliance intervention

 The guidance at CISR81020 gives an overview of what you may or may not accept as a reasonable excuse.
-You should remember that each case must be considered on its own merits, and that a reasonable excuse can only exist where there was an unusual event that was either unforeseeable or beyond the person’s control which prevented the completion and submission of the return by the due date.
+You should remember that each case must be considered on its own merits, and that whether a person has a reasonable excuse will depend upon the particular circumstances which prevented the completion and submission of the return by the due date, as well as the particular circumstances and abilities of the person who has failed in their obligations.

 - Reviewed - If an entry of ‘YES’ is shown here the penalty administrator will have examined the case and considered that the penalty is unlikely ever to be taken.
 This could be because the date of registration was captured incorrectly or the penalty due has been charged manually by a compliance team as part of a contract settlement.
 This indicator can however be removed at a later date if it is then decided that the penalty should be issued.